Legal Disclaimer: What it Is? What to Include

 Or a disclaimer could be associated with a user and third-party risk, such as a product disclaimer stating that the product manufacturer is not responsible for any losses or injuries related to improper use of the product.

 In other words, a legal disclaimer doesn’t go quite as far as a release of liability or a liability waiver, usually signed.
-Still, it can provide some protection to businesses when it is drafted correctly.
+Still, it can provide some protection to businesses when it is drafted correctly and depending on the laws of the local jurisdiction.

 What’s Included in a Legal Disclaimer?